-The colors of the valley are surreal and blooming with oranges leaves on the trees enhancing the beauty of magnificent backdrops by many levels.
+The colors of the valley are surreal and blooming with orange leaves on the trees enhancing the beauty of magnificent backdrops by many levels.
 The aqua colors of water in the river just add jewels to the pristine beauty of Kinnaur Valley.
 The temperatures become warm in the day time with cool to cold nights.
 So, carrying woolens clothes and light jackets is highly recommended.

 The roads are in the best conditions as compared to rest of the season with minimal roadblocks.
 However, if you are a snow lover then this is not the time for you as most of the snow melts away from the peaks by this time of the year.

 Kalpa is the best place to enjoy winter in Kinnaur Valley.
 If you plan to visit higher Kinnaur Valley like Nako, Hangrang and further then while traveling you need to go through lots of hardships of ice on the roads, lack of electricity, extreme winter conditions with sub-zero temperatures.
-Also, only basic facilities and food will be available.
-Sometimes you need to use boiled water in hotels as even pipes tend to freeze, so running water in toilet becomes difficult to get.
+Also, only basic facilities and food will be available in most places in Kinnaur.
+Sometimes you need to use boiling water in hotels as even pipes tend to freeze, so running water in the toilet becomes difficult to get.
 A lot has already been discussed about this time period in the article on visiting Kinnaur Valley in winters.

 If you need modest adventure, have some buffer days in hand and loves to enjoy snow/snowfall in abundance then Kinnaur Valley is a less risky option than more harsh & unforgiving Spiti Valley in winters.